alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CRPaddyTableView](https://github.com/croath/CRPaddyTableView) - A TableView with animations like the Message App.
 * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
 * [Doppelganger](https://github.com/Wondermall/Doppelganger) Array diffs as collection view wants it.
+* [EmptyStateKit](https://github.com/alberdev/EmptyStateKit) - Beautiful, animated & fully customizable empty state view.
+A great way to engage and keep users whenever the view has no content to display.
 * [ENFooterActivityIndicatorView](https://github.com/evnaz/ENFooterActivityIndicatorView) UITableView's `footer activity indicator`.
 * [FTFoldingTableView](https://github.com/liufengting/FTFoldingTableView) - FTFoldingTableView.
 Folding cells with simple delegates, and change UI looks in a few lines of code.
 * [FSParallaxTableView](https://github.com/fernandospr/FSParallaxTableView) - Parallax effect for images in table view cells.